 Where did the idea of the Fringe come from?

-For Archimedes it was a bathtub, but Festival Director Tim Richardson’s eureka moment came while he was lying in bed very early one morning during Chelsea Flower Show week of 2010.
-The concept of a Fringe for Chelsea, similar to the Fringe in Edinburgh, seemed a natural one to Tim, who as a theatre critic and garden writer, with an actor/comedian past, knew the Fringe model well.
-The Chelsea Fringe was indeed an idea whose time had come and in 2012 Tim’s bedtime brainwave became a reality, with over 100 events taking place as part of the inaugural Chelsea Fringe.
+The concept of a Fringe for Chelsea, similar to the Fringe in Edinburgh, seemed a natural one to Festival Director Tim Richardson.
+As a theatre critic and garden writer, with an actor/comedian past, Tim knew the Fringe model well.
+The Chelsea Fringe was indeed an idea whose time had come and, in 2012, Tim’s bedtime brainwave became a reality, with more than 100 events taking place as part of the inaugural Chelsea Fringe.

 What kind of gardens/events can we expect to see?